buckning/myzappi/README.md

 # Welcome to MyZappi!

 ## Next Features
-* Move front-end to S3
+* Add 30 minute support to tariffs
 * Add scheduled charging
 ** Set up an SQS queue.
 ** Add a new intent handler